 - Federal Legislative History Research Guide: Extensive research guide to conducting federal legislative history research with resources at Duke's Goodson Law Library.

 - THOMAS (Library of Congress) - A good starting place for most information related to the United States Congress.
 Includes continuously updated floor actions, bills, votes, confirmations, reports and hearings.
-Note: Currently transitioning to Congress.gov over the next two years.
+Note: Currently transitioning to Congress.gov.

 - Congress (Washington Post) - Daily summary of the day's activities on Capitol Hill, including schedules for hearings and speakers.